selimslab/entrophy/README.md

 ## what it does?

 + creates product groups with rich metadata from a raw mess of online products

-it's a medium size project with around 8k lines of python3 by June 2020, and it can be made even smaller
++ this is a medium size project with around 10k lines of Python3 by June 2020

 # directory walkthrough